xcart/xcart-docs/_pages/kb_en/modules/egoods/admin_experience/configuring_downloadable_products.md

 ## Managing Downloadable Product Attachments
 Attachments associated with a downloadable product can be managed via the Attachments tab of the product details:
 ![attachments.png]({{site.baseurl}}/attachments/ref_3sGGx0lV/attachments.png)

+   * It is possible to add more than one attachment for a single product.

 ## Cloning Downloadable Products
 When you clone a downloadable product, the contents of the Attachments tab of the product from which a clone is created is copied to the clone product.
 As a result, you get two products using the same file attachment(s).
 If necessary, you can then edit the file attachments for the clone product (replace the files, adjust the _Free_ / _Paid_ access settings, adjust the availability of the files to different membership levels, and the like), or just keep the original files and their settings if you wish to re-use them.
 For information on product cloning, see the section {% link "Cloning Products" ref_5gTzBmtP %}.